 Do not let symptoms or reports of malnutrition and dehydration go unchecked.
 When a loved one is placed in a nursing home, family members must be constantly alert to their well-being and proper care.
 Nobody wants to see their loved ones falling victim to nursing home abuse.

-If you suspect or have observed a case of malnutrition & dehydration in a nursing home, you need to contact a West Virginia nursing home abuse attorney at the firm right away.
+If you suspect or have observed a case of malnutrition & dehydration in a nursing home, contact our skilled attorneys right away.